Sambego/audio-effects/README.md

 # Audio-effects

 A javascript library to create audio effects using the web-audio-api.
-This library contains the following effect:
+This library contains the following effects:
 - Volume
 - Distortion
 - Delay